abdurrehman135/SmartShelter/README.md

 ## How to install
 You need the file `API_KEYS.py` with the corresponding API keys.
+Also make a Twilio account and a register a phone number for messaging.
 - Install dependencies ```pip install -r requirements.txt```
 - Move the installed file to homelesshack directory.
 - Run by going to homelesshack and running python app.py